xavidop/alexa-nodejs-lambda-helloworld/docs/CODECOV.md

 ## Pipeline Job

-It is fully installed, configured and integrated, let's add it to our pipeline!
+Everything is fully installed, configured and integrated, let's add it to our pipeline!

 This job will execute the following tasks:
 1. Restore the code that we have downloaded in the previous step in `/home/node/project` folder